Didn't find what you were looking for?

 Most of the side effects associated with chemotherapy may wear off sometime after the treatment.
 However, it is important to note that the side effects associated with chemotherapy may vary from patient to patient, and therefore, the duration they last may also be different.

-Before the treatment, the patients and their caregivers will be informed about the possible side effects, how long they last, and how to manage them.
+Before the treatment, patients and their caregivers will be informed about the possible side effects, how long they last, and how to manage them.
 If patients are having a hard time managing their side effects, they must talk to their expert team for appropriate intervention.

-Chemotherapy is classified into various types based on the class of chemotherapy drugs and mode of administration.
 Based on their mode of action, chemotherapy drugs are classified into alkylating agents, antimetabolites, topoisomerase inhibitors, anti-tumor inhibitors, nitrosoureas, anthracyclines, and plant alkaloids.

 Yes, chemotherapy drugs are anti-cancerous in nature and therefore can kill cancer cells.

-The expert team will also share certain post-treatment guidelines for patients, including healthy coping strategies for different side effects associated with treatment and lifestyle modifications that will help them return to their routine activities more seamlessly.
+The expert team will also share certain post-treatment guidelines for patients, including healthy coping mechanisms for different side effects associated with treatment and lifestyle modifications that will help them return to their routine activities more seamlessly.

 The cost of chemotherapy can vary from one patient to another, depending on multiple factors.
+For some cases of cancer, chemotherapy may be cost-effective, and for others, it may not.

 The cost of chemotherapy depends on the following factors: